labgrid-project/labgrid/doc/development.rst

 then for each state an ``elif`` entry in the transition function needs to be added.

 Lets take a look at the builtin `BareboxStrategy`.
-The Status enum for Barebox:
+The Status enum for the BareboxStrategy:

 ::